-- informed of the potential benefits and risks of immunization with FLUARIX.
+- Inform of the potential benefits and risks of immunization with FLUARIX.

-- instructed to report any adverse events to their healthcare provider.
+- Instruct to report any adverse events to their healthcare provider.

-- informed that safety and efficacy have not been established in pregnant women.
+- Inform that safety and efficacy have not been established in pregnant women.
 Register women who receive FLUARIX while pregnant in the pregnancy registry by calling 1-888-452-9622.

 This monograph has been modified to include the generic and brand name in many instances.